push-ai/ai-eng-ops/README.md

 - **Transparent**: See exactly what context influenced AI code generation

 ### 4. **Scalable Context Management**
-As [noted by industry experts](https://medium.com/@tinholt/the-ai-game-changer-how-the-model-context-protocol-is-redefining-business-a50a7711ef8b), "MCP transforms AI from a passive tool into an active business driver."
-Your markdown files provide the foundation, while MCP connections enable real-time adaptation and action across your entire engineering stack.
+Your markdown files provide the foundation, while tool integrations enable real-time adaptation and action across your entire engineering stack.
+The key is maintaining consistent standards regardless of which tools you connect.

 ## 🔄 Process-Driven AI Engineering Operations